ETH Zurich: Campus

-ETH Zurich has two campuses.
-The main building was constructed 1858–1864 outside and right above the eastern border of the town, but nowadays it is located right in the heart of the city.
+ETH Zurich has two campuses, namely Zentrum and Hönggerberg.
+The Zentrum campus grew around the main building, which was constructed 1858–1864 outside and right above the eastern border of the town, but which is nowadays located right in the heart of the city.
 As the town and university grew, ETH Zurich spread into the surrounding vineyards and later quarters.
-As a result, the Zentrum campus consists of various buildings and institutions throughout Zürich and firmly integrates the ETH Zurich in the city.
-The main building stands directly across the street from the University Hospital of Zurich and the University of Zurich.

-Because this geographic situation substantially hindered the expansion of ETH Zurich, a new campus was built from 1964 to 1976 on the Hönggerberg on a northern hill in the outskirts of the city.
-The last major expansion project of this new campus was completed in 2003; since then, the Hönggerberg location houses the departments of architecture, civil engineering, biology, chemistry, materials science and physics.
+Because this geographic situation substantially hindered the expansion of ETH Zurich, a new campus was built from 1964 to 1976 on the Hönggerberg, a northern hill in the outskirts of the city.
+The last major expansion project of this new campus was completed in 2003.